konflux-ci/release-service-catalog/pipelines/release-to-github/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 3.5.0
+- Removed `verify-access-to-resources` script and replaced it with a task.

 ## Changes in 3.4.0
 - Add the task `update-cr-status` at the end of the pipeline to save all pipeline results